Dilemma avoided: Black Caps star ruled out of second South Africa test

 Stead said Boult, whose baby has now arrived, was always unlikely to feature in the second test.

 "Through discussions that Trent and I had about a week ago now, we thought it was unlikely that he would be right for this.
-He's going to come down the next few days to a bowl in here with us.
+He's going to come down in the next few days to bowl with us.

 "But again, you look at what the likely loads that he would need for a test match, it would put him in a very high injury risk.
 And we're not prepared to do that."